m-lab/downloader/README.md

 into the protected environment variable, either through the Travis website or through encrypting it in the .travis.yml file.

+The service account also needs the pubsub publisher and pubsub viewer roles.

 ### Deployment Configuration
 In addition to the service account, when setting up a new travis deployment, you need to configure the project name you're deploying to, the cluster name within